Thank you for visiting the HONG KONG HP Store

 There are downsides, too.
 Like Jean-Paul Sartre said in No Exit, “Hell is other people.”
 Sometimes it is frustrating to be playing against folks who take delight in ruining other people’s days.

 Those so-called “Griefers” camp out in unfair spots in games, knocking out players as they respawn for cheap points, kill-stealing, being away-from-keyboard (AFK) in a squad, and just collecting experience from others’ efforts .

 There’s always a trade-off of the possibility of bad-faith playing by trolling players when a game’s main design is all around pools of strangers also playing.
 But the first-person genre can deliver another kind of experience, too.
 You can get a longer, deeper game-play experience that is sometimes even more satisfying than a great round of online play: The “offline FPS.”

 With the “you are there” perspective of an FPS, telling a compelling story with emotional investment can be engaging in a way that online PvP matches can’t match.
 Experiencing a well-designed, well-executed, well-acted, and well-balanced FPS game’s story mode is like living through a great action novel as the main character.

-This is the thrill and fun of the good “offline FPS” games for PC, with a single player game style that you take at your own pace, on your own time.
-We’ve assembled a list of 9 of the best offline PC FPS games available that don’t require other people playing in order to have fun.
+This is the thrill and fun of the “offline FPS” games, with a single-player game style that you take at your own pace, on your own time.
+We’ve assembled a list of 9 of the best free and paid for offline FPS games available that don’t require other people playing to have fun.